FileTables (SQL Server)

 A FileTable enforces certain system-defined constraints and triggers to maintain file namespace semantics.

 When the database is configured for non-transactional access, the file and directory hierarchy represented in the FileTable is exposed under the FILESTREAM share configured for the SQL Server instance.
 This provides file system access for Windows applications.

-Some additional characteristics of FileTables include the following:
+Some additional characteristics of FileTables:

 The file and directory data stored in a FileTable is exposed through a Windows share for non-transactional file access for Windows API based applications.
 For a Windows application, this looks like a normal share with its files and directories.
 Applications can use a rich set of Windows APIs to manage the files and directories under this share.

 The directory hierarchy surfaced through the share is a purely logical directory structure that is maintained within the FileTable.